karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 ### name Parameter

 The "name" parameter MUST be present, and contains the hostname of the nameserver as it is intended to appear in the corresponding NS record's RDATA in the zone's master file.
-See {{generalBehaviourSection}}.
+See also {{generalBehaviourSection}}.

 The value of the "name" parameter MUST be compliant with {{RFC1035}} Section 3.3.11.